 - Meet the operational requirements of the respective portfolio or division.
 Continuity plans may need to be operational within minutes of activation, depending on the critical function or service, but certainly should be operational no later than 12 hours after activation;

 - Meet the needs of the respective portfolio or division, who may need to plan for sustained continuity operations for up to 30 days or longer, depending on resources, support relationships, and strategy adopted; and

-- Ensure the continuous performance of critical functions and operations during emergency disruptive event, including those such as pandemics that require additional considerations beyond traditional continuity planning.
+- Ensure the continuous performance of critical functions and operations during extraordinary operational interruptions, including those such as pandemics that require additional considerations beyond traditional continuity planning.